JOSEPH WARREN - Vocals, Guitar, Mandolin

-Micah Wilder - Drums, Bass, Percussion (2006-Present)
+MICAH WILDER - Drums, Bass, Percussion

-That challenge sent Micah on a fervent quest to read the Bible over the remainder of his two-year mission.
-Over time, Micah's eyes were opened to the Gospel of Jesus Christ and he came to know the grace and love of Jesus Christ in a personal and intimate way.
-He learned through God's Word that salvation was a gift given by grace to be received by faith, and not by works of a religion (Eph.
-2:8-9; Gal.
-2:16).
-Micah went through a life changing transformation of becoming a new creation in Christ Jesus (2 Cor.
-5:17), and he gave his life to the Lord and became a born again Christian while on his LDS mission.
+This challenge sent Micah on a fervent quest to read the Bible over the remainder of his two-year mission.
+For the next twenty consecutive months, he read the New Testament from beginning to end a dozen times.
+Slowly, over time, God opened Micah's eyes to the Gospel of Jesus Christ and he came to know the grace and love of Jesus Christ in a personal and intimate way.
+He painfully came to the understanding, through God's Word, that salvation could not be earned by his religious merits, but only by faith in the merits of Christ.
+Micah underwent a life changing transformation and was born again to a living hope through the resurrection of Jesus Christ as a Mormon missionary.

 With less than three weeks left on his two-year mission, Micah was confronted by his LDS leaders about his noticeable change in faith.
 Micah witnessed that he no longer needed the Mormon Church or any of its rites, rituals, or ordinances to be saved—only Jesus.
 As a result of his confession, Micah’s two-year mission was cut short and he returned to Utah to face discipline from his Church leaders.

 Micah immediately began ministering the Gospel to his close friends and family, challenging them—as he had been challenged—to read the Bible like a child.
 The first of his loved ones to openly accept this invitation was his high school girlfriend, Alicia.
 She too was born again through reading the Word of God and she and Micah eloped just days after Micah’s mission ended.
 They have been married for 15 years and have three sons: Jacob (13), Benjamin (12), and Timothy (10).